 - A tomato red eye with a lot of swelling of the conjunctiva

 - You’ll nearly always see a mucky eye discharge.
 The discharge can be mild … or thick and profuse in severe cases.

 Mild cases of bacterial conjunctivitis may respond to washing the eyes every couple of hours with salt water or herbal tea.

-You can use saline solution from a pharmacy.
-Or, make your own.
-Place 1 tsp salt in a cup of boiling water.
+To make your own salt water solution, place 1 tsp salt in a cup of boiling water.
 Allow it to cool.
 Use a glass dropper or a cotton ball to dribble the salt water into your dog’s eyes.

 Infectious causes include:

 - (In rare cases) Fungal diseases (blastomycosis, histoplasmosis, cryptococcosis, coccidioidomycosis)

 - Metabolic disease (like diabetes) or high blood pressure

 So you’ll likely need your vet’s help in figuring out the root of the problem.
 Once you know the cause, your vet can help you with a treatment plan.